 In connection with the acquisition of a controlling interest in each of the Hub Partnerships, the Company paid cash to the Class B Common Stock ("Class B") stockholders, some of whom are officers of the Company, as well as officers of the Company who are not Class B stockholders, totaling approximately \$16,571,000.
-The Company, related to this acquisition, also assumed balloon notes that are payable, in part, to the above related parties totaling approximately \$4,758,000.
-Approximately 33% of the balloon notes payable at December 31, 1997 and 1996, is due to the related parties.
+The Company, related to this acquisition, also assumed balloon notes that were payable, in part, to the above related parties totaling approximately \$4,758,000.
+Approximately 33% of the balloon notes payable at December 31, 1998 and 1997, are due to the related parties.
 The Class B stockholders have voting control over the Company.
 The same related parties described above also continue to receive approximately 33% of minority interest distributions of income from the Company.
-Furthermore, these parties received cash and notes from the Company totaling approximately \$24,366,000 when it acquired minority interest in Hub City Tennessee, L.P., Hub City North Central, L.P., Hub City Los Angeles, L.P., Hub City Golden Gate, L.P. and Hub Group Distribution Services.
+Furthermore, these parties received cash and notes from the Company totaling approximately \$26,788,000 when it acquired minority interest in Hub City Tennessee, L.P., Hub City North Central, L.P., Hub City Los Angeles, L.P., Hub City Golden Gate, L.P., Hub Group Distribution Services, Hub City Dallas, L.P., Hub City Houston, L.P., and Hub City Rio Grande, L.P.

 The Company provided transportation services to Hub Partnerships prior to acquiring Hub Partnerships on March 18, 1996.
-Revenue from Hub Partnerships was \$3,459,000 and \$14,712,000 for the period January 1 through March 17, 1996 and 1995, respectively.
-Net fees were approximately \$104,000 and \$440,000 for the period January 1 through March 17, 1996 and 1995, respectively.
+Revenue from Hub Partnerships was \$3,459,000 for the period January 1 through March 17, 1996.
+Net fees were approximately \$104,000 for the period January 1 through March 17, 1996.

-Hub Partnerships provided transportation services to the Company prior to being acquired, which resulted in costs of \$3,880,000 and \$21,720,000 for the period January 1 through March 17, 1996 and 1995, respectively.
+Hub Partnerships provided transportation services to the Company prior to being acquired, which resulted in costs of \$3,880,000 for the period January 1 through March 17, 1996.

 The Company paid assessment fees based primarily on volume and sales commission expenses to Hub Partnerships prior to acquiring Hub Partnerships.
-These charges totaled approximately \$112,000 and \$670,000 for the period January 1 through March 17, 1996 and 1995, respectively.
+These charges totaled approximately \$112,000 for the period January 1 through March 17, 1996.

 The Company leased a building from a shareholder.
-Monthly payments in 1995 were \$9,178 and extended through November 1996.
-The Company no longer leased the building from a shareholder beginning in December 1996.
+Monthly payments in 1996 were \$9,178 and extended through November 1996.